open-dovetail/fabric-chaincode/samples/simple-contract/README.md

 ## Prerequisite

-Follow instructions in [README.md](../../README.md) to setup dev environment and Flogo Web-Ui or Flogo Enterprise.
+Follow instructions in [README.md](../../README.md) to setup dev environment and Flogo Web-UI or Flogo Enterprise.

 ## Define contract in JSON

-Use a JSON editor such as [Visual Studio Codde](https://code.visualstudio.com/download) to define a contract, which is already done for this sample as shown in [contract.json](./contract.json).
+Use a JSON editor such as [Visual Studio Code](https://code.visualstudio.com/download) to define a contract, which is already done for this sample as shown in [contract.json](./contract.json).

 This simple contract specifies only 2 transactions, i.e., `createMarble` and `getMarble`, which demonstrate update and query operations on a ledger, respectively.
 The contract definition must be valid against the JSON schema as specified in [contract-schema.json](../../contract/contract-schema.json).
-A more advanced contract definition can be found in [sample-contract.json](../../contract/sample-contract.json).
+A more advanced contract definition can be found in [sample-contract.json](../../contract/sample-contract.json), which demonstrates more advanced features such as composite key, rich query, private data collection, and ABAC, etc.

 ## Generate Flogo model for the contract